 Hidden in this year’s budget (Appendix E p5 Table 1.3: Tactical Savings – Cost Reductions) is the following: COST-GHI-4 Passenger Transport: Removal of Concessionary Fares from Connecting Communities “to ensure consistency of pricing through Suffolk.”

 These are weasel words.
 “Consistency of pricing” could more fairly be achieved by restoring concessionary fares to Mid Suffolk than taking them away from everywhere else.
-This decision is expected to save £30,000.
-Less than half of what our fiscally prudent administration wasted on the recent 14pp ResPublica report on Housing.
-Talk about inappropriate priorities.
+This decision is expected to save £300,000.
+About a third of what the fiscally prudent Tories wasted on the abortive Northern Route consultation.
+Priorities, eh?

 Put this together with the budget cut on p7 of the same Appendix (Table 1.6: Tactical Savings – Service Reductions): SER-GHI-12 Passenger Transport: Net savings achieved through a reduction in funding for sponsored bus services combined with an investment in the Connecting Communities demand-responsive community transport service) you can see the administration are creating a perfect storm for those least able to manage: the elderly and disabled with few other choices.
 All to save another £340,000.
 All sums added together are less than a TENTH of the sum County’s Tory administration tossed casually to ‘consultants’ for the failed Orwell Crossing).